Verified comps. Grading math. No guesswork.

 final fantasy iii super nintendo (snes) psa pop report

-Final Fantasy III Super Nintendo (SNES) — PSA Pop Report + Loose / CIB / Sealed Prices (2026)
+Final Fantasy III Super Nintendo (SNES): PSA Pop Report + Loose / CIB / Sealed Prices

 This post contains affiliate links — we may earn a commission at no extra cost to you.

-PSA has graded 110 Final Fantasy III Super Nintendo (SNES) copies on record — 4 loose, 76 CIB, 30 sealed.
+PSA has graded 112 Final Fantasy III Super Nintendo (SNES) copies on record — 4 loose, 78 CIB, 30 sealed.
 PSA tracks 2 distinct production variants separately because they’re priced differently by collectors.
-Top-condition copies trade in the $988 range.
+Sealed copies trade in the $667 range.
 This page is the per-game pop + price + grading reference for Final Fantasy III on Super Nintendo (SNES) — updated weekly from PSA’s official population data and PriceCharting’s market catalog.

 Quick Facts